acinom813/Nommer/README.md

 ### Assignment:

-Working as a team, build a web application from scratch using at least two server-side APIs and execute a design that solves a real-world problem by integratiing data recieved from the APIs.
+Working as a team, build a web application from scratch using at least two server-side APIs and execute a design that solves a real-world problem by integrating data recieved from the APIs.

 ### User Story: